-Ryanair has launched "Price Checker" and "Verified Seal", two tools that protect customers
+Ryanair launches "Price Checker" and "Verified Seal", two tools that protect customers

 "Price Checker" will allow customers who have booked through an online travel agent to verify the amount paid to Ryanair for booking compared to the amount charged by the online travel agent.
 Customers will be able to see where online travel agencies, which do not have Ryanair's authorization to sell tickets for flights operated by the company, have charged extra money for additional services.